 Database Matching Software: Connecting Siloed Data Systems

-The average enterprise runs over 900 applications (2024 MuleSoft Connectivity Benchmark Report), and 9 out of 10 companies report challenges from siloed data.
-Each system stores its own version of the same entities with different identifiers, different field names, different formatting conventions, and different levels of completeness.
-Database matching software bridges these gaps without requiring the source systems to change.
-This guide covers why cross-database matching is different from single-database deduplication, the technical process, enterprise scenarios, and evaluation criteria.
-For the underlying matching techniques, see our technical guide.
-For the broader matching pipeline, see our data matching guide.
+Database matching is a specialized application of data matching, the broader discipline of identifying when different records refer to the same real-world entity, applied here to records that share no identifier across systems.
+The average enterprise runs over 900 applications (per the 2024 MuleSoft Connectivity Benchmark Report), and the overwhelming majority of organizations report meaningful problems caused by siloed data.
+Each system stores its own version of the same entities under different identifiers, different field names, different formatting conventions, and different levels of completeness.
+Database matching software bridges those gaps without requiring the source systems to change.

 Key Takeaways